Lifrack/UCRM-plugins/plugins/sms-masivos/README.md

-# SMS notifier - Twilio
+# This plugin is a Fork from SMS notifier - Twilio for sends SMS notifications via smsmasivos.com.mx.

+# SMS notifier - smsmasivos.com.mx

 * This plugin sends SMS notifications to clients.
 * SMS is triggered by an event which happened in UCRM, e.g. new invoice has been issued, or client's sevice became suspended.
 * It only sends SMS to clients having a phone number set in their contacts details.
-* [Twilio](https://www.twilio.com/) account is required to access its API.
+* [smsmasivos.com.mx](https://www.smsmasivos.com.mx/) account is required to access its API.

 ## Configuration

 * Install the plugin into UCRM and enable it.
-I.e. download the plugin [zip file](https://github.com/Ubiquiti-App/UCRM-plugins/raw/master/plugins/sms-twilio/sms-twilio.zip) and upload it to UCRM in System > Plugins.
+I.e. download the plugin [zip file]() and upload it to UCRM in System > Plugins.
 * Keep execution period at "don't execute automatically" - the plugin will react to webhook events.
-* Set up with data which you obtain from [Twilio Console](https://twilio.com/console):
+* Set up with data which you obtain from [smsmasivos.com.mx](https://app.smsmasivos.com.mx/restapi):
-   * Account SID
-   * Auth Token
+   * API Key
-   * SMS number to send from

-Note: there are two sets of credentials available, the default ("LIVE credentials") for actual use and [test credentials](https://www.twilio.com/console/project/settings) for development.

 * Customize the texts you wish to send to a client when an event happens
    * Each event has its own row